 In order to let people know what is going on, we need YOU TO INFORM US so that we can spread the word.
 Please send your events to email@example.com If we don't know about it, we can't publicize it.

 Beekley Community Library will once again be offering The Beekley Seed Library including free organic, non gmo vegetable and flower seeds.
 Seeds have been donated by High Mowing Seeds, John Scheepers Kitchen Garden Seeds, Seed Saver's Exchange and the Hudson Valley Seed Library.
-Seeds will be available starting March 25th.
+Seeds are currently available.

-Beekley Community Library presents National Beat Poetry Festival on Saturday, April 1, 2017 3:30 pm at 10 Central Avenue.
+Beekley Community Library presents the National Beat Poetry Festival on Saturday, May 6, 2017 3:30 - 5:00 pm at 10 Central Avenue.
 Beat poets & musicians reading and playing their own creations, works from the original Beats and an open mic for all who would like to read their own.
 For more information please call the library at 860-379-7235.

 The Parrott Delaney Tavern and the New Hartford PTO present a FundRaising night to benefit the New Hartford Education Fund featuring the band Uncle Rico on Saturday, May 6, 2017 - 5:00 - 10:00 PM at 37 Greenwoods Road.
 Support the New Hartford Education Fund!
 Enjoy an evening of great food, awesome entertainment, silent auction, raffles and more.

 South End Volunteer Fire will be hosting a Blood Drive with the American Red Cross at 20 Antolini Road on Tuesday, May 9, 2017 1:30 - 6:30 pm.
 Please visit redcrossblood.org or call 1-800-Red Cross (1-800-733-2767) to to make an appointment.